akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 ## After extracting

 Once the akeneo design system has been extracted to the external repository we still need to tag it, release it and publish it.
-We also need to update the storybook to github pages.
+We also need to update the Storybook to Github pages.

 ### Deploy storybook